-Wine Industry Advisor editor, Stacy Briscoe, speaks to Michael Kaiser, VP of WineAmerica, about President Biden’s Order affecting the beverage alcohol industry
+Wine Industry Advisor managing editor, Stacy Briscoe, speaks to Michael Kaiser, VP of WineAmerica, about President Biden’s Order affecting the beverage alcohol industry

 “A fair, open, and competitive marketplace has long been a cornerstone of the American economy, while excessive market concentration threatens basic economic liberties, democratic accountability, and the welfare of workers, farmers, small businesses, startups, and consumers.

 The American promise of a broad and sustained prosperity depends on an open and competitive economy. […] For small businesses and farmers, it creates more choices among suppliers and major buyer.”